andrew/ultimate-awesome/README.md

 - [awesome-prometheus](https://github.com/roaldnefs/awesome-prometheus) - A curated list of awesome Prometheus resources, projects and tools.
 - [knowledge-graphs](https://github.com/shaoxiongji/knowledge-graphs) - A collection of research on knowledge graphs.
 - [awesome-mpc](https://github.com/rdragos/awesome-mpc) -  A curated list of multi party computation resources and links.
-- [awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of resources dedicated to open source GitHub repositories related to ChatGPT.
 - [awesome](https://github.com/vuetifyjs/awesome) - 🎉 The best resources related to Vuetify.
 - [awesome-baremetal](https://github.com/alexellis/awesome-baremetal) - Bare-metal is awesome.
 Let's share our favourite tools. .
 - [awesome-keycloak](https://github.com/thomasdarimont/awesome-keycloak) - A curated list of resources for learning about